Honorary Professor at University College London, Economist, Author and Thought Leader

-A regular commentator in print globally, Noreena’s opinion pieces have appeared in publications including The New York Times, The Guardian, The Washington Post, The Wall Street Journal, The Guardian, The Financial Times, Die Zeit, El Pais, The South China Morning Post.
-She makes frequent television appearances around the world including on flagship shows such as BBC’s Question Time, China’s CWTV and CBS’ This Morning, has hosted her own show on Sirius XM (the United States’ biggest radio network with 64 million listeners), and served as ITV News Economics Editor where she led ITV’s economics coverage through a fascinating, fast-paced period that included the Brexit Referendum and a General Election.
+A regular commentator in print globally, Noreena’s opinion pieces have appeared in publications including The New York Times, The Washington Post, The Wall Street Journal, The Guardian, The Financial Times, Die Zeit, El Pais and The South China Morning Post.
+She makes frequent television appearances around the world including on flagship television shows such as CBS’ This Morning, BBC’s Question Time, and NHK's Global Debate; has created and hosted four television documentaries; hosted her own show on the US’s largest radio network, Sirius XM and served as the Economics Editor of the UK’s leading commercial television network, ITV.

-Noreena is frequently sought after as a Keynote Speaker and Event Chair.
-She has given Keynote Speeches at TED, The World Economic Forum in Davos and Google Zeitgeist as well as for leading global corporations, sharing platforms with such luminaries as President Bill Clinton, Professor Stephen Hawking and David Beckham amongst others.
+Frequently sought around the world as a speaker, Noreena has given keynote speeches at TED, The World Economic Forum in Davos and Google Zeitgeist as well as for leading global corporations, sharing platforms with such luminaries as President Bill Clinton, Professor Stephen Hawking and Jane Goodall amongst others.

 Noreena has a PhD from Cambridge University and an MBA from the Wharton School of the University of Pennsylvania.
-Having spent 10 years at the University of Cambridge as Associate Director of the Centre for International Business and Management, in 2014 she moved to University College London where she is an Honorary Professor at the Institute for Global Prosperity.
+Having spent 10 years at the University of Cambridge, in 2014 she moved to University College London where she is an Honorary Professor at the Institute for Global Prosperity.